Business Council of Australia

 The Business Council of Australia (BCA) is an industry association that comprises the chief executives of more than 130 of Australia's biggest corporations.

 It was formed in 1983 by the merger of the Business Roundtable – a spin-off of the Committee for Economic Development of Australia – and the Australian Industry Development Association.
 The organisation is headquartered in Melbourne with offices in Sydney and Canberra.

-Its stated goal is to give the business community a greater voice in public policy debates about the direction of Australian society.
+BCA's stated goal is to give the business community a greater voice in public policy debates about the direction of Australian society.

 History

 AIPL/AIDA

 The Australian Industries Protection League (AIPL) was established in Melbourne in January 1919 as a successor to the Protectionist Association of Victoria.
 James Hume Cook, a former federal MP and ally of Nationalist leader Billy Hughes, was appointed secretary of the organisation in 1922 and held the position until his death in 1942.
 He represented the league at the British Empire Economic Conference in Ottawa in 1932.

 According to Peter Cochrane, its members were "first and foremost, advocates of high, even prohibitive, protection; they possessed a profound belief in the virtuosity of the small business enterprise and the necessity to furnish it with a financial and political superstructure".

 In June 1951, the AIPL was renamed as the Australian Industries Development Association (AIDA).
 Hosiery manufacturer George Foletta served as the organisation's president from 1951 to 1956.